daveschudel/Fedora-KDE/README.md

 # 12 Upgrades and Beta versions

+## RPM Fusion

-The only problem I've had running betas are with the RPM Fusion repos not being set up yet.
+The only problem I've had running betas are with the RPM Fusion repos not being up yet.
 If you feel adventurous go for it.
 You'll have to update to the release version when it comes out.
 <br><br>

 ## Upgrading Fedora